-The main direction of scientific work of the Department of Radiophysics and Computer Technologies is mathematical modeling of processes in physics and radio electronics, physical properties of local centers, nanometric phases and crystals with structural phase transitions, automation of physical experiment.
+The main direction of scientific work of the Department of Radiophysics and Computer Technologies is mathematical modeling of processes in physics and radio electronics, physical properties of local centers, nanometric phases and crystals with structural phase transitions, automation of a physical experiment.

 - Development and research of new materials for sensors of electromagnetic and ionizing radiation.

-- Physics and technology of crystal phosphors.
+- Physics and development of crystal phosphors.

 The main directions of scientific research of the staff of the Department of Physical and Biomedical Electronics: